How to Sing with a Deeper Voice: Exercises and Techniques

 Final Word from Mama Cheryl

 Your voice is your instrument, baby.
-And learning how to sing with a deeper voice isn’t just about tone.
-It’s about control.
-It’s about honesty.
-And it’s about singing in a way that feels true to YOU.
+And learning how to sing with a deeper tone isn’t just a technical skill.
+It’s all about control, honesty, and discovering a sound that feels true to who you are.

 So don’t rush it.
-Practice daily.
-Keep your body relaxed.
-And let that deep, rich voice come out and play.
+Show up every day.
+Keep your body relaxed and let that deep, rich voice of yours rise when it’s ready!

 You’ve got the power.
 You’ve got the passion.
 And now you’ve got the plan.